The Hired Man

 The Old Laundry Theatre in Bowness-on Windermere and Mountview Academy in London both staged performances in September 2012.
 A production by Daniel Buckroyd was at the Mercury Theatre in Colchester and then at the Curve Theatre in Leicester from March to April 2013.

-Revies from The Hired Man performance in The Netherlands can be found here: Hired Man Flanders reviews
+Reviews from recent and past performances can be found here: The Hired Man reviews